 For dinner we went to a neighborhood Mexican restaurant/bar that features botanero, which is like a Mexican version of tapas.
 In addition to our entrees Paul ordered a beer, and the beer order came with a tableful of small plates of food.
 When the waitress brought our order we thought she had the wrong table, it was so much food.

 This morning we had breakfast at a cafe on the Paseo de Montejo, a wide boulevard which was closed to traffic for bicycles, what they call Bici-Ruta and held every Sunday.
 There were bicycles (and bicyclists) of all shapes and sizes, tandems, tricycles, chrome cruisers, covered 4-wheelers, even a bathtub-like bike.
 Lots of families and lots of dogs being walked, too.
 Accompanying this was very good live jazz music.

 Later in the day we were on the main square which was turned into a market.
 On one side of the square there was more live music with lots of dancing going on.
 I'm really liking the music.

-The location is great.
-I buy my morning cappuccino at a cafe within a minute's walk, and there are three four trendy restaurants (grasshopper guacamole, anyone?) just as close.
+The location is convenient though it is noisy late into the morning, especially on weekends and the days before weekends.
+A morning cappuccino is from a cafe within a minute's walk, and there are four delicious and trendy restaurants (grasshopper guacamole, anyone?) just as close.
 Merida's central square is about seven blocks walk.

 Merida didn't make a great first impression on me.
 It was like when our bus entered Atacama after crossing the Andes, I looked around and asked myself why am I here?
 I certainly didn't entertain my usual traveling thought, would I want to live here?
 But I have learned to give it time, to acknowledge first impressions but not hold them too tight.